-The following is a summary of transactions since October 1, 2015 to which we have been a party, in which the amount involved exceeded or will exceed the lesser of (x) \$120,000 or (y) 1% of our total assets at September 30, 2016 or 2017, and in which any of our directors, executive officers or holders of more than 5% of our capital stock, or an affiliate or immediate family member thereof, had or will have a direct or indirect material interest other than compensation and other arrangements that are described in the sections titled "Executive Compensation" and "Director Compensation."
-We also describe below certain other transactions with our directors, former directors, executive officers, former executive officers, and stockholders.
+The following is a summary of transactions since October 1, 2015 to which we have been a party, in which the amount involved exceeded or will exceed the lesser of (x) \$120,000 or (y) 1% of our total assets at September 30, 2017 or 2018, and in which any of our directors, executive officers or holders of more than 5% of our capital stock, or an affiliate or immediate family member thereof, had or will have a direct or indirect material interest other than compensation and other arrangements that are described in the sections titled "Executive Compensation" and "Director Compensation."
+We also describe below certain other transactions with our directors, executive officers and stockholders.